Selling online with WordPress?

 - Cash on delivery

-This payment platform will allow your visitors to pay by credit card on your shop.
+Stripe will allow your visitors to pay by credit card on your store.

-We saw earlier on this post that 83 percent of Americans between 30 and 49 years owned a credit card… You must therefore accept this payment method.
+83 percent of Americans between 30 and 49 years old own a credit card… You must therefore accept this payment method.

 Technically speaking, Stripe will add a form on your payment page, then it will check the details.
 You will just need to create an account to activate this solution on WooCommerce.